-7. ACCESS AND RETENTION OF RECORDS
+11. ACCESS AND RETENTION OF RECORDS

-7.1 Access to Records.
-Contractor shall provide the State, Legislative Auditor, or their authorized agents access to any records necessary to determine contract compliance.
-The State may terminate this contract under section 22, without incurring liability, for the Contractor's refusal to allow access as required by this section.
+11.1 Access to Records.
+Contractor shall provide State, Legislative Auditor, or their authorized agents access to any records necessary to determine Contract compliance.
+State may terminate this Contract under section 26, Contract Termination, without incurring liability, for Contractor's refusal to allow access as required by this section.
 (18-1-118, MCA.)

-7.2 Retention Period.
-Contractor shall create and retain all records supporting the (insert services rendered or supplies provided) for a period of eight years after either the completion date of this contract or termination of the contract.
+11.2 Retention Period.
+Contractor shall create and retain all records supporting the (insert services rendered or supplies provided) for a period of eight years after either the completion date of this Contract or termination of the Contract.

-8. ASSIGNMENT, TRANSFER, AND SUBCONTRACTING
+12. ASSIGNMENT, TRANSFER, AND SUBCONTRACTING

-Contractor may not assign, transfer, or subcontract any portion of this contract without the State's prior written consent.
-(18-4-141, MCA.)
-Contractor is responsible to the State for the acts and omissions of all subcontractors or agents and of persons directly or indirectly employed by such subcontractors, and for the acts and omissions of persons employed directly by Contractor.
-No contractual relationships exist between any subcontractor and the State under this contract.
+Contractor may not assign, transfer, or subcontract any portion of this Contract without State's prior written consent.
+(18-4-141, MCA) Contractor is responsible to State for the acts and omissions of all subcontractors or agents and of persons directly or indirectly employed by such subcontractors, and for the acts and omissions of persons employed directly by Contractor.
+No contractual relationships exist between any subcontractor and State under this Contract.

-NOTE TO AGENCIES: Section 9 has two options: the first option is applicable to most contracts, and must be included when the second option does not apply; the second option is applicable only to architecture, engineering, and environmental service contracts.
+NOTE TO AGENCIES: Section 13 has two options: the first option is applicable to most contracts, and must be included when the second option does not apply; the second option is applicable ONLY to architecture, engineering, and environmental service contracts.

-9. HOLD HARMLESS/INDEMNIFICATION
+13. HOLD HARMLESS/INDEMNIFICATION

-Contractor agrees to protect, defend, and save the State, its elected and appointed officials, agents, and employees, while acting within the scope of their duties as such, harmless from and against all claims, demands, causes of action of any kind or character, including the cost of defense thereof, arising in favor of Contractor's employees or third parties on account of bodily or personal injuries, death, or damage to property arising out of services performed or omissions of services or in any way resulting from the acts or omissions of Contractor and/or its agents, employees, representatives, assigns, subcontractors, except the sole negligence of the State, under this agreement.
+Contractor agrees to protect, defend, and save State, its elected and appointed officials, agents, and employees, while acting within the scope of their duties as such, harmless from and against all claims, demands, causes of action of any kind or character, including the cost of defense thereof, arising in favor of Contractor's employees or third parties on account of bodily or personal injuries, death, or damage to property arising out of services performed or omissions of services or in any way resulting from the acts or omissions of Contractor and/or its agents, employees, representatives, assigns, subcontractors, except the sole negligence of State, under this Contract.